ReactiveSets/toubkal/README.md

 *Persistance and charding will be implemented in version 0.3.

-### Performances

-Highest performances are provided thanks to Just-In-Time code generators delivering performances only available to compiled languages such as C or C++.
-Unrolling nested loops provide maximum performance while in turn allowing JavaScript JIT compilers to generate code that may be executed optimally in microprocessors' pipelines.

-Incremental query execution allows to split large datasets into optimal chunks of data rendering data to end-users' interface with low-latency, dramatically improving end-user experience.
-Data changes update dataflows in real-time, on both clients and servers.

-Incremental aggregates allow to deliver realtime OLAP cubes suitable for realtime data analysis and reporting over virtually unlimited size datasets.

 ### Demonstration Site
 A [demonstration and beta test site is available here](http://www.castorcad.com/).

-The source code for this deminstration site is in the GitHub repository [ConnectedSets / demo](https://github.com/ConnectedSets/demo).
+The source code for this demonstration site is in [the GitHub repository ConnectedSets / demo](https://github.com/ConnectedSets/demo).

 ### Documentation
 This readme provides a short introduction to Connected Sets.